How to Select the Right Automation Testing Tool

 A significant factor that escalates the total cost for test automation is script maintenance.
 Pre-written scripts in automation testing are fragile by nature.
 The ideal automation tool should come with capabilities to reduce such effort, such as eliminating object locator flakiness.
 On the other hand, script reusability saves you and the team a great deal of time for similar test cases as you can reuse test scripts.

-- How are the integration capabilities?
+- What are the integration capabilities?

 - How and where can you get technical support?